Insights

 Use these patterns to choose the right credentials for the job.

-Use Accept.js with the Public Client Key in the browser.
-Your server receives a payment nonce and submits the transaction using your server-side credentials.
+• If your browser collects card data and you want tokenization: use Accept.js with the Public Client Key in the browser.
+Your server receives a payment nonce and submits the transaction using server-side credentials.

 Sandbox vs Production: avoiding the most common failure mode